ne-bknn/CSSH/README.md

-My setup to host Linux-learning environment for lots of people.
+My setup to host a Linux learning environment for lots of people.